Polyanalytic relativistic second Bargmann transforms: Abstract

 \section{Abstract}

-We construct a set of coherent states through special superpositions of eigenstates of a relativistic pseudoharmonic oscillator.
-In each superposition the coefficients are chosen to be \ $L^{2}$-eingenfunctions of a $\sigma $-weight Maass Laplacian on the Poincar\'{e} disk, which are associated with the eigenvalue $4m\left( \sigma -1+m\right) ,$ $m=0,1,\cdots, \left[ \left( \sigma -1\right) /2\right]$.
-For each integer $m$ the obtained coherent states transform constitutes a of relativistic Bargmann-type transform whose integral kernel is expressed in terms of a special Appel-Kamp\'{e} de F\'{e}riet's hypergeometric function.
+We construct coherent states through special superpositions of photon number states of the relativistic isotonic oscillator.
+In each superposition the coefficients are chosen to be $L^{2}$-eingenfunctions of a $\sigma $-weight Maass Laplacian on the Poincar\'{e} disk, which are associated with the eigenvalue $4m\left( \sigma -1+m\right) $, $m\in \mathbb{Z}_{+}\cap \left[ 0,\left( \sigma -1\right) /2\right] $.
+For each nonzero $m$ the associated coherent states transform constitutes the $m$-\textit{true}-polyanalytic extension of a relativistic version of the second Bargmann transform, whose integral kernel is expressed in terms of a special Appel-Kamp\'{e} de F\'{e}riet's hypergeometric function.
+The obtained results could be used to extend the known semi-classical analysis of quantum dynamics of the relativistic isotonic oscillator.